quocvu/quocvu.github.io/_posts/2014-09-06-customize-bootstrap-within-mean-js.md

 # Combine LESS Files Into One

 * Copy the file `public/lib/bootstrap/less/bootstrap.less` to `public/less/application.less` and fix the import path of less files.
 * Add a file `public/less/variables.less` to overwrite Bootstrap variables and add any new variables.
-Import it into `public/less/application.less` by inserting it right after the import of bootstrap variables.
+Import it into `public/less/application.less` by inserting it right after the import of bootstrap variables (line 4).
 * Add a file `public/less/mixins.less` to overwrite Bootstrap mixins and define your own mixins.
-Import it into `public/less/application.less` by inserting it right after the import of bootstrap mixins.
+Import it into `public/less/application.less` by inserting it right after the import of bootstrap mixins (line 8).
 * Include any other LESS files you need to create.
-Files defining styles for the entire application would go in `public/less`.
-Files with style for specific modules go in their respective less folders `public/modules/xyz/less`
+Files defining styles for the entire application would go in `public/less` (line 58).
+Files with style for specific modules go in their respective less folders `public/modules/xyz/less` (lines 59 and 60).

 The `public/less/application.less` should look like this:

-{% highlight javascript %}
+{% highlight javascript linenos %}
 // Core variables and mixins
 @import "../lib/bootstrap/less/variables.less";
 // -- Overwrite bootstrap and additional variables